wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/python.md

 Note, that macOS comes with Python 2.7 pre-installed.
 If you are new to Python, I recommend using version 3 instead.

+Further note, that I am managing my python installations using [pyenv](https://github.com/pyenv/pyenv) and I am developing code using [JetBrains PyCharm](https://www.jetbrains.com/de-de/pycharm/).
+This combination leads to using `pyenv` in parallel with the Python built in [venv](https://docs.python.org/3/library/venv.html) ... and looks strange to me.
+Probably I'll find a better solution later.

 To install Python 3 on macOS the following steps are recommended:

 1. Install [pyenv](https://github.com/pyenv/pyenv#installation)
    - Follow the instructions in [Homebrew in macOS](https://github.com/pyenv/pyenv#homebrew-in-macos)
    - Pay special attention to the [verification step](https://github.com/pyenv/pyenv/wiki#how-to-verify-that-i-have-set-up-pyenv-correctly) of [Build Environment einrichten](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)

 1. The installation instructions end with installing a python version.
-Choose the [version number of the latest stable Python build](https://www.python.org/downloads/) here (at the time of writing this was version `3.10`): `pyenv install 3.10-dev`.
+Choose the [version number of the latest stable Python build](https://www.python.org/downloads/) here (at the time of writing this was version `3.10`): `pyenv install 3.10.3`.

-1. Now you can switch the global python version to the installed one: `pyenv global 3.10-dev`
+1. Now you can switch the global python version to the installed one: `pyenv global 3.10.3`

 1. Restart your shell and verify the `python --version`